Code-Institute-Submissions/milestone-project-117/README.md

 https://nordicwellness.se/ : For inspiration regarding the navigation bar and some general layout of the page.

-Thanks to the mentor and tutors at Code Institute for continuous support throughout the project.
+Thanks to the mentors and tutors at Code Institute for continuous support throughout the project.